Has Nigeria Become the World’s Junk Yard of Abandoned and Failed Mega Projects worth Billions?

 FACTORS OF PROJECT FAILURE

 Cookie-Davies (2002) stated the difference between the success criteria and the failure factors.
 He stated that failure factors are those which contributed towards the failure of a project while success criteria are the measures by which the failure of a project will be judged.
-The factors constituting the failure criteria are commonly referred to as the key performance (KPIs).
+The factors constituting the failure criteria are commonly referred to as the key performance indicators (KPIs).

 Time and Cost Overrun